aktson/aktson/README.md

 - 🔭 I’m currently working on my personal portfolio site
 - 🌱 I’m currently learning node.js/typescript
-- 👯 I’m looking to collaborate on reactJs projects
+- 👯 I’m looking to collaborate on reactJs/javascript projects
 - 💬 Ask me about web-developement/gym
 - 📫 How to reach me: https://www.linkedin.com/in/ankit-soni-78177b1a/